 Human Factors MD

-This definition is found on their website:
+This definition was found on their website but no longer appears.
+It read:

 Human factors engineering is the application of what we know about human capabilities and limitations to the design of equipment and devices in order to enable more productive, safe, and effective use.